panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 Open the [demo](), then enter a query into the input field.
 The employees' list doesn't filter while you type, but after passing 400ms after the latest keypress.

-The value that filters the employees' list requires a new state value `debouncedQuery`, separate from the input value state.
-Doing so requires using a specialized hook
+`debouncedQuery` is the state value used to filter the employees' list requires and is separate from the input value state.
+This is the debounced state value, and it changes differently than the input state.

-`debouncedQuery = useDebouncedValue(query, 400)`.
+`debouncedQuery` state value is managed by a specialized hook `useDebouncedValue(query, 400) ` that implements the debouncing.

 Here's the implementation of `useDebouncedValue()`: